syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 ![](Legend_images/dockedLegend_Bottom.png)

-**Floating Legend**
+**Floating legend**

 Legends can be floated at any arbitrary location inside the chart by setting the `DockPosition` as `Floating`.
 It is positioned by providing its relative position with the help of `OffsetX` and `OffsetY` properties.
-The following code snippet shows how to display the legend at the bottom.
+The following code snippet shows how to display the legend at the bottom:

 {% tabs %}